 A Dubai company that invests in technology, M Glory Holding, is opening an EV manufacturing plant.

-The Dh1.5 billion facility at Dubai Industrial City, which will occupy 93,000 square metres, will be one of the largest in the Middle East.
+The Dh1.5 billion factory in Dubai Industrial City, which will occupy 93,000 square metres, will be one of the largest in the Middle East.
 It aims to make 55,000 EVs a year as demand for green mobility rises, the company said.

 M Glory has also introduced Al Damani DMV300, its first fully electric car.
 The venture is expected to create 1,000 jobs.

-Meanwhile, Abu Dhabi will host the Middle East and North Africa’s first EV summit from May 23 to 25.
+Meanwhile, Abu Dhabi will host the Mena region’s first EV summit from May 23 to May 25.

 Do UAE drivers who choose EVs save money?